mathspp/mathspp/pages/05.about/default.en.md

 ### Contacts

-You can drop me a line by clicking the @ at the bottom of the page, which opens a window for you to send an email to rodrigo (at) mathspp (dot) com.
+You can drop me a line to rodrigo (at) mathspp (dot) com.
-Feel free to drop me a line with ideas, comments, feedback, praises and criticism!
+Feel free to send me ideas, comments, feedback, praises and criticism!

+You can also reach out to me [on Twitter @mathsppblog][twitter] or on [LinkedIn][linkedin].

 ### <i class="fas fa-heart"></i> Support